 Psychotherapy is a general term for therapeutically discussing, analysing and implementing a process to control a mental health problem.
 It is used for healing emotional distress, behaviour disorders and substance abuse problems.
 It has a lasting effect that reduces the risk of a problem returning later.

 Psychotherapy covers a broad range of issues.
 The main principle is that a person’s way of thinking determines how they feel and react to life’s challenges.
 The goal is to teach them to understand and manage the issue and to live a normal, happy life.

 Mental disorders, like depression, bipolar disorder, stress, anxiety and others, can be effectively treated with psychotherapy.
-A proper therapeutic course should also prepare the patient to deal with awkward or embarrassing situations that crop up after treatment.
+A proper therapeutic course should also prepare the patient to deal with awkward or embarrassing situations or behaviours that crop up after treatment.

 There are many forms of psychotherapy.
 Therapists may use one or more of them to develop a solution.
 They often blend elements and customise the treatment according to an individual patient’s needs.

 Examples of psychiatric treatment: